ApolloSolo/Weather-or-Not/README.md

 # Weather-or-Not
-Will you get current weather info or a corny joke?
+Will you get current weather info or an awesome dad joke?